 Texas Instruments (TXN) Outpaces Stock Market Gains: What You Should Know

-TXN will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect TXN to post earnings of $1.32 per share.
-This would mark year-over-year growth of 17.86%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.58 billion, up 6.88% from the year-ago period.
+Wall Street will be looking for positivity from TXN as it approaches its next earnings report date.
+The company is expected to report EPS of $1.32, up 17.86% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.58 billion, up 6.88% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.47 per share and revenue of $13.97 billion.
-These totals would mark changes of +4.39% and -2.89%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for TXN.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% higher.
-TXN is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.31% higher within the past month.
+TXN is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, TXN is holding a Forward P/E ratio of 29.47.
-For comparison, its industry has an average Forward P/E of 29.47, which means TXN is trading at a no noticeable deviation to the group.
+Investors should also note TXN's current valuation metrics, including its Forward P/E ratio of 27.75.
+This valuation marks a premium compared to its industry's average Forward P/E of 24.61.

-It is also worth noting that TXN currently has a PEG ratio of 3.16.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Semiconductor - General stocks are, on average, holding a PEG ratio of 3.04 based on yesterday's closing prices.
+Investors should also note that TXN has a PEG ratio of 2.97 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Semiconductor - General was holding an average PEG ratio of 2.97 at yesterday's closing price.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 232, which puts it in the bottom 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 207, putting it in the bottom 19% of all 250+ industries.

 To follow TXN in the coming trading sessions, be sure to utilize Zacks.com.